CesarHRS/RYZEN-RAM-OC-Guide/README.md

 * Good airflow is vital to remove heat from the heat spreaders.
 * If you want to overclock a RAM stick without a heat spreader I highly recommend installing an aftermarket heat spreader or your overclocking capabilities will be very low.
 * Generally you want to keep your RAM below 50 °C, higher temperatures may cause instability.
-* Higher voltages will make your ICs hotter.
+* Higher voltages will make your ICs hotter and decrease their lifespam.

 # Setup: